Top- Rate Pedestrian-Car Accident Lawyers

 The Vulnerability of Pedestrians

 Pedestrians are among the most vulnerable travelers on roads across America and in the state of Virginia.
 Unlike those who are in an automobile, pedestrians have neither a steel cage around their body nor safety restraints to protect them from injury.
-The simple laws of physics dictate that when a pedestrian is struck by an automobile there will considerable injury to the pedestrian.
+The simple laws of physics dictate that when a pedestrian is struck by an automobile there will be considerable injury to the pedestrian.
 Flesh and blood is simply no match for the sheer weight and the amount of steel of an automobile.
 Additionally, pedestrians are often made up of the most vulnerable groups—children, the elderly and the handicapped—meaning the consequences of a pedestrian-auto accident is likely to be significant.

 Duty to Protect Others from Harm